narikazu/reina/README.md

 Bot to handle deploys and orchestrations of feature stagings hosted on Heroku.

 Currently in PoC development phase.
+I mean, it's not even a bot yet, actually.

 We won't use Heroku's App Setup as it seems to require the direct URL to the tarball of a repository which is hard to provide when it is private.

-In any case, we want to support the `app.json` by parsing it ourselves.
+So what we do, is parsing ourselves the `app.json` manifest file while supporting anyway the hardcoded configuration mapping.

 Setup
 -----